On the dynamics of trap models in Z^d: Preliminaries on random walks

 \begin{rmk} Since $L_{bn}-L_{an}$ is an integer, we have that the probability of no return to $0$ of $X$ during $[an,bn]$ goes to 1 as $n\to\infty$ for every fixed $0<a<b<\infty$. \end{rmk}

 {\bf Proof}

 Let $N=N_n(a,b)$ denote the random variable on the left of~(\ref{eq:labn}).
-Then by the Markov property, one readily checks that the conditional distribution of $L_{(b+1)n}-L_{an}$ given $N\geq1$ dominates the unconditional one of $L_n$.
+Using the Markov property, one readily checks that the conditional distribution of $L_{(b+1)n}-L_{an}$ given $N\geq1$ dominates the unconditional one of $L_n$.
 We conclude that

 We then have that $\P(N\geq1)\leq(U_{(b+1)n}-U_{an})/U_n$ and the result follows from Assumption $B$ and~(\ref{5}). $\square$